JDevC/PrimalRing/README.md

 I want to thank all people and enterprises involved in this development.
 Without all of them, Primal Ring would have been impossible:

+Brews:
 - Monster Energy: About 11 pints consumed
 - Coke: About 13.5 pints consumed
 - Nestea: About 20 pints consumed
 - Nesquik: About 60 pints consumed

+Music:
+- Soulitude: For being such an inspirational music band (honestly, I've fixed almost every bug into the game by listening at you, guys)